-- 23.2 Section 20 of the Code describes the process to alert a vehicle keeper about an unpaid parking charge notice and their potential liability to pay it, using the Notice to Keeper process. - 23.3 Under POFA 2012, you can gain the right to recover unpaid charges from keepers only if particular conditions have been met.
+24.2 Section 20 of the Code describes the process to alert a vehicle keeper about an unpaid parking charge notice and their potential liability to pay it, using the Notice to Keeper process.

+- 24.3 Under POFA 2012, you can gain the right to recover unpaid charges from keepers only if particular conditions have been met.
 Once the conditions are met you may use your right to recover, after the end of the period of 28 days beginning with the day on which the Notice to Keeper was given.
-You should read paragraph 4 of you will not be able to pursue the vehicle keeper under the POFA 2012 provisions.
+You should read paragraph 4 of Schedule 4 of POFA 2012 to understand what these conditions are.
+Note in particular that if: - the vehicle was stolen at the time of the parking event, or - the vehicle keeper has sold on the vehicle to another registered keeper you will not be able to pursue the vehicle keeper under the POFA 2012 provisions.
 However, if the keeper did not give you details about the driver or hirer, or if the driver or hirer refuses to acknowledge their liability, you would be able to pursue the registered keeper.